catcrumpet/accelR/README.md

 # … with 1,071 more rows
 ```

+The print out displays how many observations/epochs there are (n = 1081) and the counts for the three axes.
+Not all ActiGraph accelerometers collect data on three axes.
+Also, we can see the timezone (`America/Los_Angeles`) and the epoch length (`10s`).

 Add a column for nonwear, we will use a modified Troiano approach that is more strict (i.e., no spikes).
 ```R
 better_data <- add_nonwear_troiano(good_data, spike_tolerance = 0)